AjdinBelko/HrCloud-Cypress-Automatin-Report/README.md

 # HrCloud
-Manual and Automation task
+Manual and Automation part

-Problem 2 and 3 automated with results
+Fully done 3 problems plus aditional teting to se f the manual report matches the autmated ones.

+Cloed the project and run the test results.